zopefoundation/zc.zk/src/zc/zk/README.txt

 Change History
 ==============

-0.9.0 (2012-06-21)
+0.9.0 (2012-06-22)
 ------------------

+- Added support for discovering and testing ephemeral addresses using zc.monitor.
+See ``monitor.test`` for details.

-- Fixed: The ZooKeeper logging sometimes generated lots of spurious empty log messages.
+- Fixed: The ZooKeeper logging bridge sometimes generated lots of spurious empty log messages.

 0.8.0 (2012-05-15)
 ------------------